June17ang/Hands-on-Go/README.md

     This project is demonstration of the 'struct' type of Go.
 And Also covers the use of pointer in Go.
 Detailing out the pass by value and pass by reference paradigm.
     # NB: Go is a 'pass by value' language
     # Value Types of Go are : int, float, string, bool, struct

+# MAP Project
+    This project demonstrate the use of 'map' in Go.
+Different ways of creating a map of {key:value} type.
+Various operations with 'map'.
+    1. 'delete' on 'map'
+    2. Iteration over a 'map'
+    # NB: 'map' is of refenrence type.
+As a result any change of a instance variable of type 'map' that comes as a parameter of a function will change the main variable that is being sent to the method.